-Not only does the gala raise funds and awareness for families overcoming homelessness, it also highlights the incredible accomplishments and commitment of community leaders dedicated to our cause in San Diego.
+Not only does the gala raise funds and awareness for families overcoming homelessness, but it also highlights the incredible accomplishments and commitment of community leaders dedicated to our cause in San Diego.

 At the event, Father Joe’s Villages will honor individuals and organizations whose services have lifted up neighbors experiencing poverty and homelessness.
 Honorees will receive awards recognizing their contributions to Father Joe’s Villages’ mission to end homelessness, one life at a time.
-We’re proud to present this year’s incredible honorees:
+We’re proud to present this year’s incredible honorees.

 Receiving the Father Joe’s Villages Award